tommygeiger/node-spotify-auth/README.md

 http://localhost:8888/callback

-Once you have created your app, replace the client_id, redirect_uri and client_secret in the code with the ones you get from your application.
+Once you have created your app, replace the CLIENT_ID, CLIENT_SECRET and REDIRECT_URL in the code with the ones from your application.